pomerantsev/accented/CONTRIBUTING.md

 * Scroll recomputations become expensive if there are many elements with issues.
 * There’s additional overhead with ensuring that multiple scrolling regions on the page are taken care of.

+### Shadow DOM styling

+Setting `!important` styles on `:host` (particularly `all: initial !important`) seems to completely prevent host app styles from leaking into the elements introduced by Accented.
+That's even true for cases where the specificity of a host app selector is higher (and the declaration has `!important` as well).

 ## Testing

 ### Running unit tests